Header image courtesy of La Vache! (via Facebook)

 There’s nothing quite as satisfying as chowing down on a sumptuous cut of steak—washed down with a glass or two of red wine, of course.
 Thankfully, we have a plethora of top-notch steakhouses on our doorstep to satisfy our carnivorous cravings.
-So prepare to drool as we round up our favourite steak restaurants in Hong Kong that are a cut above the rest.
+Prepare to drool as we round up our favourite steak restaurants in Hong Kong that are a cut above the rest.

-The latest addition to the Blacksheep Restaurants familia focuses on soulful Tuscan cuisine, hearty pastas, and an expansive collection of wines from this famed Italian region.
-Take your pick of meat from the butcher’s counter at the front of the restaurant and in it goes straight to the kitchen and onto your table.
-Exclusive pours are also on the cards, as the restaurant is working directly with Italian wineries to present new and unusual wines for Hong Kong audiences.
-Well, time to do like the Italians do and mangia, mangia!
+This addition to the Black Sheep Restaurants familia focuses on soulful Tuscan cuisine, hearty pasta, and an expansive collection of wines from this famed Italian region.
+Take your pick of meat from the butcher’s counter at the front of the restaurant—it goes straight to the kitchen and onto your table.
+Exclusive pours are also on the cards, as the restaurant is working directly with Italian wineries to present new and unusual wines to Hong Kong audiences.
+Well, time to do as the Italians do and “mangia, mangia!”

 Associazione Chianti, Shop 2, 15 Ship Street, Wan Chai | (+852) 3619 3360

-A slice of New York in the heart of Hong Kong, Wolfgang’s is a classic American steakhouse, which offers high-quality USDA prime beef that has been dry-aged for an average of 28 days in its own dry-aging room!
-It comes as no surprise then that Wolfgang’s sits at the heftier end of the price scale, with cuts ranging from $480 to $920 (and even up to $2,528 if you come as a group of four looking to share).
+A slice of New York in the heart of Hong Kong, Wolfgang’s is a classic American steakhouse.
+Its high-quality USDA prime beef is dry-aged for an average of 28 days in its own dry-ageing room.
+It comes as no surprise then that Wolfgang’s sits at the heftier end of the price scale.
 It’s well worth it though if you’re seeking a swanky setting in which to enjoy your meaty feast.
-The selection of delectable desserts on offer might swing it too – Hot Fudge Sundae, anyone?
-The venue also has a weekday happy hour from 5pm to 8pm and several free-flow drinks packages on weekends, which is a bonus.

-Perhaps best know for its epic Disco Brunch every first Sunday of every month, this neon-lit Parisienne steakhouse is a popular haunt among carnivores looking for a bargain cut.
-For an unbeatable $318 per person, diners can tuck into the much-loved La Vache set menu of warm French baguette, an organic salad of crisp lettuce, radish, and walnuts, and a 10oz USDA Prime Ribeye Steak, with bottomless fries.
-The drinks menu includes a selection of cocktails, wines, and beers to enjoy with your feast, of which the Kir des Alpes ($108) is an absolute delight.
-Diners can also select a dessert from the trolley to round off their feast ($108 each), including the Triple Chocolate Cake, Crème Caramel, and sell-out Tarte au Citron.
+Perhaps best known for its epic brunch every first Sunday of every month, this neon-lit Parisienne steakhouse is a popular haunt among carnivores looking for a bargain cut.
+For an unbeatable $398 per person, diners can tuck into the much-loved La Vache! set menu of warm French baguettes; an organic salad of crisp lettuce, radish, and walnuts; and a 10-ounce USDA prime rib-eye steak with bottomless fries.

-Not only home to one of the best views of Hong Kong, but also a pretty mean steak, Wooloomooloo Steakhouse in Wan Chai serves everything from a 10oz Grass fed, Queensland Filet Mignon ($395) to a 55oz Short Bone-In Rib Eye ($1,200), and everything in between.
-All cuts here are wet-aged, so if you prefer the dry variety, this might not be the best choice for you, but otherwise, this is your go-to spot for top quality beef and killer views, to enjoy before or after dinner, in the famous rooftop bar above the restaurant.
-If you're after live music, on the other hand, head to the Tsim Sha Tsui branch on Mody Road and lap up lively performances in the al fresco seating area alongside the waterfront.
+All cuts here are wet-aged, so if you prefer the dry variety, this might not be the best choice for you, but otherwise, this is your go-to spot for top-quality beef and killer views, to enjoy before or after dinner, in the famous rooftop bar above the restaurant.
+If you are after live music, on the other hand, head to the Tsim Sha Tsui branch on Mody Road and lap up lively performances in the alfresco seating area alongside the waterfront.

-Located in the heart of Central, trendy and contemporary one Michelin-starred steakhouse, Beerbar, offers top-grade meats from the United States, Australia, Japan, and Korea—i.e. the best of all worlds.
-Within this stylish setting, decked out with white marble walls, wooden flooring, and a stunning central marble bar serving made-to-order dishes and kickass cocktails, discerning carnivores can enjoy everything from American Black Angus to Australian Wagyu Crossbred, and Korean Short Horn, to name a few.
-With cuts ranging from between $140 and $900, it's fair to say the venue caters for all budgets, with some tantalising street food and adventurous sides thrown in for good measure.
+Located in the heart of Central, trendy and contemporary one-Michelin-starred steakhouse Beefbar offers top-grade meats from the US, Australia, Japan, and Korea—i.e. the best of all worlds.
+Within this stylish setting of white marble walls, wooden flooring, and a stunning central bar serving made-to-order dishes and cocktails, discerning carnivores can enjoy everything from American Black Angus to Australian Wagyu crossbred and Korean Hanwoo beef.
+With cuts ranging from between $160 and $980, the venue caters for all budgets, with some tantalising street food and adventurous sides thrown in for good measure.

 Beefbar, 2/F, Club Lusitano, 16 Ice House Street, Central | (+852) 2110 8853

-There’s a reason the Grand Hyatt Steakhouse remains a firm favourite in Hong Kong.
-The sophisticated, classic American restaurant serves only top-of-the-range beef, sourced from the United States, the UK, and other parts of the world, alongside 160 labels of international wines and over 600 bottles from around the world.
-You definitely won’t struggle to find the perfect pairing of red wine for your Great American Bison Tenderloin ($680) or Artisanal Dry Aged Rib Eye from Ireland ($580) – mouth watering yet?
-We thought so.
-While you're there, be sure to check out the impressive oyster market and seasonal cocktail menu – the Washington Apple Martini ($110) is to die for!
+There’s a good reason the Grand Hyatt Steakhouse remains a firm favourite in Hong Kong.
+This sophisticated, classic American restaurant serves only top-of-the-range beef, sourced from the United States, the UK, and other parts of the world, alongside 160 labels of international wines and over 600 bottles from around the world.
+You definitely won’t struggle to find the perfect pairing of red wine for your M5 Australian Wagyu tenderloin or premium Argentinian grass-fed bone-in rib-eye.
+Be sure to check out the impressive oyster market and cocktail menu.

 Buenos Aires Polo Club, 7/F, LKF Tower, 33 Wyndham Street, Central | (+852) 2321 8681

-Since launching in Chicago in 1978, Morton’s The Steakhouse has grown to over 74 restaurants including Hong Kong, where it now sits in the Sheraton Hotel overlooking Victoria Harbour.
-The stunning view isn't the only draw to this mainstay venue, as it only serves the top two percent of US beef which falls under the designation of 'Prime'.
-The prime beef here is aged for 23 to 28 days and is custom cut to Morton’s specification to assure the highest quality.
-Whether you prefer a New York Strip ($818), a Manhattan Cut, or a classic Ribeye ($728), you will find it here, served alongside tasty surf and turf appetisers and sides.
-If you have room at the end, the Morton’s Legendary Sundae and New York Cheesecake are a must!
+Since launching in Chicago in 1978, Morton’s has grown to over 74 restaurants including in Hong Kong, where it now sits in the Sheraton Hotel overlooking Victoria Harbour.
+Its stunning view is not the only draw to this mainstay venue, as it only serves the top two percent of US beef which falls under the designation of “Prime.”
+Prime beef here is aged for 23 to 28 days and is custom-cut to Morton’s specification to assure the highest quality.
+Whether you prefer a New York strip, a Manhattan cut, or a dry-aged rib-eye, you will find it here, served alongside surf and turf appetisers and sides.
+If you have room at the end, Morton’s legendary sundae is a must!